nautatva/iitb_oauth/readme.md

 ## Motivation
 SSO can be a tricky thing to setup and bugs can be time consuming to debug.
-When people are quickly moving away from PHP to Django and node, this module can be quickly used to to define custom callbacks that map the user details obtained from the authority to your Django user model.
+With people moving away from PHP to Django and node, this module can be used to quickly define custom callbacks that map the user details obtained from IIT Bombay gymkhana SSO to your Django user model.
 You get a quick and easy way to programatically create users once they are authenticated.

 ## Setting up in your app